 Laura was born in Wakefield, West Yorkshire and grew up in the village of Horbury.
 She is the only child of George Potts, a ships’ joiner, and Jane Finch.
 Her mother, a pianist, earned a place at Leeds College of Music whilst her father was a bagpiper with Newcastle City Pipeband during his younger days.
 She is of English, Scottish and Irish descent.

 Laura began to write poetry at an early age, winning The Foyle Young Poets Award twice during her school days.
-She has credited her grandmother for her love of reading; and Dylan Thomas, Carol Ann Duffy and E.E.
-Cummings as the early influencers on her work.
+She has credited her grandmother for her love of reading, and Dylan Thomas, Carol Ann Duffy and E.E.
+Cummings as early influencers on her work.

 Laura has been the recipient of several awards including The Foyle Young Poets Award, The Bristol Poetry Prize, The Mother's Milk Writing Prize and The Maria Edgeworth Prize for Poetry in Ireland.
 She received nominations for The Pushcart Prize in 2017 and a commendation from The Poetry Society in 2018.
 She is also a member of The Writing Squad, and taught poetry at Winchester College in 2018.